PetrusZ/tmux-powerline-gruvbox-colorscheme/README.md

 ### A gruvbox colorscheme for tmux powerline

-A gruvbox colorscheme inspire by morhetz/gruvbox.
+A gruvbox colorscheme, port of [morhetz/gruvbox](https://github.com/morhetz/gruvbox).

 Currently in progress, but works fine for me .